 - Opuntia ficus indica extract protects against chlorpyrifos-induced damage on mice liver.
 This is a mouse study.

 - Opuntia ficus indica (L.) Mill. fruit juice protects liver from carbon tetrachloride-induced injury.
 This is a rat study.

 - An anti-inflammatory principle from cactus.”.
 This is a mouse study.

 - Antioxidant betalains from cactus pear (Opuntia ficus-indica) inhibit endothelial ICAM-1 expression.
 This is a test tube study.

-Effect of Opuntia ficus indica on symptoms of the alcohol hangover.
-This is a human study of 55 men.
-Researchers noted that extracts of the Nopal cactus seemed to reduce alcohol-induced hangover symptoms.
+In one human study researchers noted that extracts of the Nopal cactus seemed to reduce alcohol-induced hangover symptoms.
 The researchers speculated that the Nopal cactus extract worked because of its anti-inflammatory effects.
 This study of hangovers appears to be the main study cited to support the anti-inflammation benefits of the Nopal cactus – and hence Nopalea juice.

 Immune System Boost Studies